 Felony Theft in Ohio Penalties

 A theft becomes a felony theft when the crime committed is not just a petty misdemeanor or a misdemeanor.
-Generally, in a state of Ohio, if the property stolen amounts to more $1000, it is considered to be a felony theft.
+Generally, in Ohio, if the property stolen amounts to more than $1000, it is considered a felony theft.
 Sometimes a felony theft may also occur even if the amount is less than $1000, depending on the circumstances.

 A felony carries a mandatory prison sentence in Ohio.
-Depending on the property stolen and other details regarding the case, you may have to spend anywhere from 6 months to 10 years in prison.
+Depending on specific case details, including the property stolen, you may spend from 6 months to 10 years in prison.
 You may also have to pay a significant fine.

-It is best if you hire a good lawyer to help you defend yourself and make every effort to try to reduce your sentence.
-Contact Attorney Adam Burke of Burke, Meis & Associates now at (614) 280-9122 for you free consultation.
+A skilled lawyer will help you defend yourself and make every effort to try to reduce your sentence.
+Contact Attorney Adam Burke now at (614) 280-9122 for your free consultation.